 Welcome to my website!
 It is an honor to serve our community in the Oregon Legislature.
 Please contact me anytime - I’d love to hear from you!

-Julie Fahey is passionate about issues related to economic opportunity for all Oregonians – including policies that help working families, create living wage jobs, support seniors in their retirement, reduce class sizes, and improve high school graduation rates.
+Julie Fahey is passionate about issues related to economic opportunity for all Oregonians – including policies that help working families and small businesses, address housing affordability, support seniors in their retirement, reduce class sizes, and improve high school graduation rates.

 She is committed to the idea that our elected representatives should be open and transparent with their constituents.
-Throughout her 3 1/2 years in office, Julie has hosted regular town halls and constituent coffee meetings to hear directly from people in West Eugene and Junction City about the issues important to them -- this has included monthly virtual events during the pandemic.
+Throughout her 5 years in office, Julie has hosted regular town halls (virtual and in person) and constituent coffee meetings to hear directly from people in West Eugene and Junction City about the issues important to them.

 Julie has twenty years of experience in the private sector as a business consultant and co-founder of a human resources consulting firm for businesses and non-profits.
 Through her work, she helps employers pay their employees fairly, build skilled workforces, and make their organizations great places to work.

 In 2017, Oregon passed the strongest Equal Pay law in the country, ensuring equal pay for equal work.
 In 2019, we passed a bill that will created a comprehensive paid family leave program, so Oregonians can take time off to bond with a new child or care for a seriously ill family member.
 Julie sponsored and championed these bills and will continue fighting for Oregon families through her work on the Business & Labor and Economic Development & Trade Committees.

 Reproductive Health Equity